Skip to content

 This approach can reduce both capital and operational costs, as well as energy consumption and carbon emissions, while also lowering maintenance costs.

-Buildings that follow this approach aim to minimize energy consumption by:
+Buildings that follow this approach aim to minimise energy consumption by:

 • maximising airtightness,